 System Requirements and Specifications

 The functional requirements are: the tag must start in access point mode; when users connect to it, an HTML form must be displayed so that they can change information for the scans (name of the tag, Wi-Fi and BLE scan intervals); then, the users have the option of starting the scans and posts right away or waiting for a delay of 1 minute in order to let the system start automatically.
-Before starting scans and posts, the information for the scans is stored in the permanent file of the ESP32 (Figure 8).
+Before starting scans and posts, the tag configuration is stored in the permanent file of the ESP32 (Figure 8).